liqd/adhocracy3/docs/source/style_guide/fe_structure.rst

 parent directories for type-checking.
 When you want to actually use the code from other packages, you must import the corresponding angular module.

+..
+FIXME: We might want to have exceptions, e.g. Util

 Be aware that depending on the angular module will not automatically load the required file in a browser environment.
 We will however take